lindahua/light-matrix/README.md

 **LightMatrix** is a C++ template library for matrix computation, which provides a unique combination of *design-time productivity* and *run-time performance*.
 With this library, user can write codes using a set of friendly APIs (just like in MATLAB).
 These codes will then be transparently translated to highly optimized routines (at compile-time), through a meta-programming engine.

+**Important Note:** LightMatrix heavily uses new features of the latest C++11 standard, including r-value reference, variadic templates, automatic type inference, and C++11 math.
+To compile this library, you need to have a compiler with good C++11 support.
+In particular, this library has been tested on Clang 4.0 (Mac OS X) and GCC 4.7 (Linux)

 ## Overview

 Relying a carefully designed core framework, LightMatrix has a series of nice properties.
 Here is a brief summary: